Jim Thiebaud: Biography

 Thiebaud grew up in the San Francisco Bay Area and during the 1980s was part of the San Francisco skate scene.
 Thiebaud not only participated in skateboarding during the early 1980s, but he also led, mentored, and encouraged a group of younger skateboarders including Rick Patterson, Mark Warren and Ben Fuller at Albany High School during 1982–1983 while attending high school, teaching and demonstrating tricks such as wallrides, hippie jumps over chairs, ollies down stairsets, and boardslides down handrails in the Albany High courtyard.
 Groups would gather around to learn from Thiebaud and watch him demonstrate his growing craft.

 Jim rode as an amateur for Powell-Peralta, then turned pro for Santa Monica Airlines before he and former Powell-Peralta teammate Tommy Guerrero co-founded Real Skateboards in 1991.
 He also later founded Adeline Records in the late 1990s.

-Thiebaud is the Vice President at Deluxe Distribution, the company that produces and distributes Real Skateboards, AntiHero Skateboards, Krooked Skateboards, There Skateboards, Thunder Trucks, Venture Trucks, and Spitfire Wheels.
-Thiebaud is known as a very dedicated skateboarder who is very supportive of his team riders, skateboard shops, and anything that rings true to a simple, straightforward, "purist's" skateboarding ideal.
-Through "Actions REALized," Thiebaud was inspirational in the late 2000s movement of the skateboarding industry to look for and create worthwhile charities and causes within skateboarding that give back, support those in need, and perpetuate the idea of skateboarders taking care of their own.
+Thiebaud is the Vice President at Deluxe Distribution, Thiebaud was inspirational in the late 2000s movement of the skateboarding industry to look for and create worthwhile charities and causes within skateboarding that give back, support those in need, and perpetuate the idea of skateboarders taking care of their own.

 Thiebaud authored the books Do The Distance and Loose Change.

 Thiebaud currently lives in the San Francisco Bay Area.